Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/01_serialize.py') }}

-Which provides a simple triple/quad type that is easy to create and work with.
+Which provides a simple custom triple/quad type that is easy to create and work with.

 ## Reading triples from a Jelly file